auriq/essentia_docs/source/usecases/syntaxexamples/index.rst

 Syntax and Options
 *************************

-This section provides a collection of scripts where each focuses on a particular use case or feature.
-They are in no particular order.
-For the most part they can be executed with just a single node setup.
-The data and scripts are available within the git repository under the ``casestudies`` directory
+This section provides a collection of examples of the Essentia and Data Processing syntaxes.
+These examples show sample invocations of the various commands, but do not demonstrate all of the available options.
+They are in no particular order. :doc:`aq_pp-option-examples` and :doc:`aq_udb-option-examples` both rely on ``exampledata.csv`` and ``lookup.csv`` found under ``tutorials/etl-engine`` in the github repository.

 .. toctree::
    :titlesonly: